The Best Ferry From Athens To Hydra Island in 2023

 The two main ferry operators that currently have routes between Athens and Hydra are Blue Star Ferries and Alpha Lines.

-Alpha Lines also operates on a limited schedule to Hydra.
+Ferry option #2 is operated by Alpha Lines.
 From what I read, the better choice is Blue Star Ferries if you are looking for a more modern and comfortable boat.

 Hellenic Seaways – Aero 1